The Little Foxes (film): Production

 The title comes from Chapter 2, Verse 15 in the Song of Solomon in the King James version of the Bible, which reads, "Take us the foxes, the little foxes, that spoil the vines: for our vines have tender grapes."
 The same passage also inspired the title of an unrelated film, Our Vines Have Tender Grapes.

-Tallulah Bankhead had received critical acclaim for her performance in the 1939 Broadway production of Hellman's play, but director William Wyler, who previously had teamed with Bette Davis on Jezebel and The Letter, insisted on casting her in the lead role instead.
+Tallulah Bankhead had received critical acclaim for her performance in the 1939 Broadway production of Hellman's play, but director William Wyler insisted on casting Bette Davis, with whom he had previously teamed on Jezebel and The Letter, in the lead role instead.
 Producer Samuel Goldwyn agreed, since none of Bankhead's films had been box office hits.
 (Coincidentally, Davis had recreated on film another of Bankhead's Broadway roles, Judith Traherne in Dark Victory.)
 However, Davis was reluctant: "On The Little Foxes I begged the producer, Samuel Goldwyn, to let Tallulah Bankhead play Regina because Tallulah was magnificent on the stage.
 He wouldn't let her."
 Initially Jack L. Warner refused to lend Davis to Goldwyn, who then offered the role to Miriam Hopkins.
 When Wyler refused to work with her, Goldwyn resumed negotiations with Warner and finally secured Davis for $385,000.
 As a contract player at Warner Bros., Davis was earning $3,000 a week, and when she discovered how much Warner had received for her appearance in Foxes, she demanded and ultimately received a share of the payment.

 Wyler encouraged Davis to see Bankhead in the original play, which she did despite major misgivings.
 She later regretted doing so because after watching Bankhead's performance and reading Hellman's screenplay she felt compelled to create a totally different interpretation of the role, one she didn't feel suited the character.
 Bankhead had portrayed Regina as a victim forced to fight for her survival due to the contempt with which her brothers treated her, but Davis played her as a cold, conniving, calculating woman wearing a death mask of white powder she insisted makeup artist Perc Westmore create for her.